Girton, Cambridgeshire: Education

 Girton College, a constituent college of the University of Cambridge, is situated within the village.
 Formed in 1869 under the name of the College for Women at Benslow House, it was originally based in Hitchin in Hertfordshire, before moving to its current site in 1873, at which time it took its current name.
 Until 1976 it admitted only women.

 The village also contains a primary school, Girton Glebe.
 Built in 1951, it replaced the village's original school, built in 1845, as well as Gretton School, a special school for pupils with autism spectrum disorders.

 Governance

 Girton Parish Council was established in 1894, and consists of 15 members as of 2022.
 Girton is part of the Girton ward, along with Dry Drayton and Madingley, and returns two councillors to South Cambridgeshire District Council.
 Between 1894 and 1974 it was part of Chesterton rural district.
 It is part of the Bar Hill ward, along with Bar Hill, Dry Drayton, and Lolworth, of Cambridgeshire County Council.
-For Westminster representation, Girton is part of the South Cambridgeshire constituency.
+For Westminster representation, Girton is part of the St Neots and Mid Cambridgeshire constituency.
+Prior to the 2023 review of Westminster constituencies it was part of the South Cambridgeshire constituency.